 Associate Professor of Criminology, Law and Society, George Mason University

-Danielle Rudes, Associate Professor of Criminology, Law and Society at George Mason University, is an expert in community corrections, probation and parole, prisons, prisoner reentry, problem-solving courts, street-level workers and qualitative methods.
+Danielle Rudes, Associate Professor of Criminology, Law and Society at George Mason University, is an expert in community corrections, probation and parole, prisons, prisoner reentry, courts and street-level workers.

 Rudes is the Deputy Director of the Center for Advancing Correctional Excellence (ACE).
 She has more than 15 years of experience working with corrections agencies at the federal, state and local county levels including prisons, jails, probation/parole agencies, courts and community corrections agencies.
 She is the recipient of the 2012 Teaching Excellence Award and the 2015 Mentoring Excellence Award at George Mason University.

 She has been published in numerous academic journals, including Criminal Justice & Behavior, Federal Probation, Law & Policy and Justice Quarterly.

 Rudes received her Ph.D. and M.A. in Sociology from the University of California, Irvine, M.A. in Communications from the University of New Orleans and B.A. in Mass Communications from State University of New York, Plattsburgh.